 authorityKeyldentifier (OID: 2.5.29.35) This extension is present and is marked non-critical.
-It contains the identifier defined in the subjectKeyldentifier extension of the issuer CA Certificate. subject Keyldentifier This extension is present and is marked non-critical.
+It contains the identifier defined in the subjectKeyIdentifier extension of the issuer CA Certificate. subjectKeyIdentifier This extension is present and is marked non-critical.
 (OID: 2.5.29.14) It contains the hash algorithm of the subjectPublicKey. keyUsage This extension is present and marked critical.
-(OID: 2.5.29.15) Bit positions for digitalSignature and nonrepudiation. certificatePolicies This extension is present and marked non-critical.
+(OID: 2.5.29.15) Bit positions for digitalSignature is set.
+The nonrepudiation bit may be set. certificatePolicies This extension is present and marked non-critical.
 (OID: 2.5.29.32) It includes at least one policyldentifier, a cPSuri, and a User Notice. authorityInfoAccess This extension is present and marked critical.
 (OID: 1.3.6.1.5.5.7.1.1) It contains the HTTP URL of the CA's OCSP responder (accessMethod= 1.3.6.1.5.5.7.48.1).
 It also contains the HTTP URL of the CA's Certificate (accessMethod = 1.3.6.1.5.5.7.48.2). cRLDistributionPoints This extension may be present and marked non-critical.
 (OID: 2.5.29.31) It contains the HTTP URL of the CA's CRL service.